Skip to main content

 3. Last declared residence

-Persons who do not remain in Spanish territory for more than one hundred and eighty-three days during the calendar year, but who are residents in Spain because they have the main core or base of their activities or economic interests in said territory, directly or indirectly, they will be considered residents in the territory of the Autonomous Community in which the main nucleus or base of their activities or economic interests is located.
+Persons who do not remain in Spanish territory for more than one hundred and eighty-three days during the calendar year, but who are residents in Spain because they have the main core or base of their activities or economic interests in said territory, directly or indirectly, will be considered residents in the territory of the Autonomous Community in which the main core or base of their activities or economic interests is located.

 3. RESIDENTS IN SPAIN BY RESIDENCE OF THE SPOUSE AND MINOR CHILDREN

-TAXPAYERS RESIDING ABROAD
+TAXPAYERS WITH RESIDENCY ABROAD

-2. Spaniards who do not lose their status as taxpayers (during the tax period of the change and the following four) by establishing their residence in a country or territory regulated by regulations as a tax haven (art.
+2. Spaniards who do not lose their status as taxpayers (during the tax period of the change and the following four) by establishing their residence in a country or territory regulated as a tax haven (art.
 8.2 of the Tax Law).

 CHANGES OF RESIDENCE